sjmabs/roombooking/README.md

   <li>Open http://127.0.0.1:5000</li>
 </ul>
 <p>
-  If you opted to include the dummy data, you will have one admin account created:
+  If you opted to include the dummy data you will have the below users created along with their passwords.

-    m.scott@office.com - manager
+    You will have one admin account created: m.scott@office.com - manager

-  and two normal user accounts:
+    and two basic user accounts:
         d.schrute@office.com - beets
         j.halpert@office.com - pam

-  I would recommend creating a user with the role set to admin.
+  Either way, I would recommend creating your own user with the role set to admin.
 To do this navigate to http://127.0.0.1:5000/admin and log in using the default credentials;
     **admin** for both the username and password.
   Navigate to the <em>User</em> tab and create your user.